0x80/mono-ts/README.md

 and Javascript evolves.

 My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on.
-If you use different platforms, I think this can still be a great reference, and it should be easy discard anything you have no use for.
-The monorepo approach by itself is independent of the chosen technology stack.
+If you use different platforms, I believe this is still a great reference, as it should be easy discard anything you have no use for.
+The approach itself is largely independent of the chosen technology stack.

-Also, I am still working on two Firestore libraries (server and client-side) that might make it in here in the coming months.
+Also, I am still working on some Firestore abstractions (server and client-side) that will hopefully make it in here in the coming months.

 Contributions and suggestions are welcome within the scope of this example, but I doubt there ever will be a one-size-fits-all solution, so this code should be